greysome/vibro/README.md

 ## Play mode controls

+- `LEFT/RIGHT` to change instrument
+- `TAB` to toggle fullscreen

 - `Z S X D C` ... `, L . ; /` are the notes
 - `1 ...
-0` for global volume control
+0` for global volume control (only applicable for solo mode)
 - Move mouse left/right for local volume control
 - Spam `SPACE` for vibrato.
 How long you press it controls depth, how fast you press it controls speed.
 - Left/right click to temporarily adjust octave